DavidPDev/ScreenshotMockupGenerator/README.md

 # Tricks & Tips
 - I've created the background by my own using the Paint.Net great application, must be a square size (ex: 1000x1000)
+- The device-frame images have been obtained from other repositories or googleing
 - To find out the rectangle where the screenshot will fit, we just use the middle point of the frame image, then we go left and right, and top and bottom to find the limits of the transparent middle rectangle.
 C# function :
 ```csharp
   // Find limits of a frame -> Transparent rectangle in the center (middle of image)